nailplsh/Nitty/README.md

 # Nitty - simple discord.js utility bot

-> Made for Hazel the Nitwit and his collaborators, built to act as an example bot
+> Made for Nitwit and his collaborators, built to act as an example bot

 More info: https://nitty.vercel.app